Tom-Nagy/boutique-ado/DEPLOYMENT.md

     MEDIA_URL = f'https://{AWS_S3_CUSTOM_DOMAIN}/{MEDIAFILES_LOCATION}/'
     ```

-5. You can now add, commit and push your changes to github.
+5. You can now add, commit and push your changes to GitHub.
+Your static files are now deployed automatically.